 Reliability and longevity

 The more remote places you ride, the more important reliability becomes.
-If you predominantly ride tarmac and gravel roads all within cellphone range then reliability is most likely not as big a factor as someone embarking on ride across Russia’s Road of Bones.
+If you predominantly ride tarmac and gravel roads all within cellphone range then reliability is most likely not as big a factor as someone embarking on ride across Russia.
 Purchased new, the most commonly used bikes for adventure riding nowadays are fairly reliable, some more than others, but most major design faults have been identified, removed and refined from bikes ageing past their debut period.
 This should be given some serious thought whether you are purchasing a second-hand bike or a new bike, ideally you want to do your homework and find out if there are any potential known issues with the particular make/model/year you are considering buying.
 As an example, the DR650 had an issue with third gear disintegrating on models pre 2006, the DRZ400 had a cam chain tensioner issue pre 2003.
 Motorbike forums and Google will be your best friend to find out any potential problems.